censys/censys-python/README.md

                         a Censys API SECRET (alternatively you can use the env variable CENSYS_API_SECRET)
   -q QUERY, --query QUERY
-                        a string written in censys search syntax --index-type ipv4|certs|websites
+                        a string written in Censys Search syntax --index-type ipv4|certs|websites
                         which resource index to query --fields FIELDS [FIELDS ...]